Adopt A Rose

 How do I select a rose?

 There are many ways to select a rose for adoption.
 The best way is to visit the garden yourself and look for a suitable rose.
 However, this does not work so well late Fall through March or so when not much is blooming.
 If you do this, look for roses that have a plaque in front of them.
 You’ll notice the plaques have a top part and a bottom part.
 The bottom area is where your inscription would go.
 If you see a rose you like but it already has an personal inscription, that means it is already adopted and is not available to you.
-Other ways of selecting rose include choosing from our limited on-line gallery, having us select one for you, or searching our vast database for a certain variety, color, name, key word, or type of rose.
+Other ways of selecting a rose include having us select one for you, or searching our vast database for a certain variety, color, name, key word, or type of rose.
 For example, if you want to honor someone who is an avid airplane pilot, you could search for roses with names associated with airplanes, flight, sky, pilot, wings, etc. This does not always produce results, but it might be fun to try.
 In some cases, it might produce too many results!
 You can also search for certain colors, years of hybridization, etc.

 How do I find my rose once I am in the garden?